-- Deadline to ADD OR DROP a first term full or half course: Fri, Sept 15, 2023

-- Deadline to WITHDRAW from a first term full or half course: Mon, Nov 13, 2023
+- Deadline to ADD first term full or half course: Fri, Sept 13, 2024 - Deadline to DROP/WITHDRAW first term full or half course: Mon, Dec 2, 2024

 Policy Regarding Makeup Tests and Final Examinations

 Faculty of Social Science policy states that oversleeping or misreading an exam schedule is NOT grounds for a makeup.
 This rule applies to midterm and final exams in the Department of Economics.